MultiModalSentimentAnalysis/MultiModalSentimentModel/README.md

 **deployment**

-code is used for deploying project on ray server.
+code is used for deploying project on Ray Serve.
+Instructions on how to use it is in deployment/README.md

 **extractors**